-The New Year had not started promisingly for lovesick Donald Bowra.
+The New Year had not started promisingly for lovesick Leading Seaman Donald Bowra.
 The twenty-three year old Starfish Stoker made the best of what promised to be a dismal festive season.
 The stokers had enjoyed some riotous runs ashore but Donald’s mind was back in Northfleet with his fiancée Evelyn.
-On 12th December Starfish had gone into dry dock at Blyth, returning to the South Harbour on December 23rd.
+On December 12th Starfish had gone into dry dock at Blyth, returning to the South Harbour on December 23rd.
 Donald had been able to obtain a forty-eight hour pass in this period.
 Like Jack Dunwell of Seahorse he had made the most of this freedom to purchase a suit and finalise his wedding plans.
 It was unfortunate that on return to Blyth he was ordered to replace one of the submarine batteries, an arduous task by any standards.
 At least Donald had managed to avoid the Skipper Lieutenant Thomas Turner.
 Turner was a martinet.
 Donald was unlikely to forget and incident in the Summer of 1939.
 Starfish and her ‘chummy’ boat Seahorse had been undergoing a refit in Portland and a tender was laid on to ferry the crews backwards and forwards.
 It was about to leave for the shore one day when Donald remembered he had left behind his toothbrush, Begging the helmsman to wait a few more minutes while he dashed back into the boat to retrieve it, Donald had not realized that Turner was also on board the tender.
 He heard the Skipper snarl:

 ‘Who is running this xxxxxxx boat, me or the stokers ?’